 California Consumer Privacy Act Website Consumer Data Privacy Notice

-This Data Privacy Notice describes how Zovio and its affiliated companies including the University of Arizona Global Campus (“Zovio”) comply with the California Consumer Privacy Act of 2018 (“CCPA”), with respect to California residents (“consumers”).
+This Data Privacy Notice describes how the University of Arizona Global Campus complies with the California Consumer Privacy Act of 2018 (“CCPA”), with respect to California residents (“consumers”).

 The CCPA is a California law that is designed to give residents of that state additional rights in relation to the collection, processing and sharing of their personal information.
-The law applies to most for-profit businesses that collect and process personal information about California residents, even if the business doesn’t have its headquarters or other locations in California.
+The law, while not directly applied to not-for-profit universities, may apply by extension to vendors or 3rd-parties we might contract with for services that collect and process personal information about California residents, even if the business doesn’t have its headquarters or other locations in California.

 - Toll-free number: (866)475-0317